chacal88/email-api/README.md

 `docker exec -it email-api-php php /var/www/html/artisan migrate`

-The environment can be accessed at http: // localhost
+The environment can be accessed at http://localhost

 ### Important